Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 |I: One or more randomized trials in childrena with clinical outcomes and/or validated laboratory endpoints

-II: One or more well-designed, nonrandomized trials or observational cohort studies in childrena with long-term clinical outcomes
+II: One or more well-designed, nonrandomized trials or observational cohort studies in childrena with clinical outcomes

-II*: One or more well-designed, nonrandomized trials or observational cohort studies in adults with long-term clinical outcomes plus accompanying data in childrena from one or more smaller nonrandomized trials or cohort studies with clinical outcome data
+II*: One or more well-designed, nonrandomized trials or observational cohort studies in adults with clinical outcomes, plus accompanying data in childrena from one or more smaller nonrandomized trials or cohort studies with clinical outcome data

 III: Expert opinion